 The HeartMate 3™ is a surgically implanted, full MagLev™ flow technology system that works in parallel with the native ventricle.
 It's powered electrically through a percutaneous driveline.
 The HeartMate 3 was developed with the goal of providing several years of circulatory support for a broad range of advanced heart failure patients – as a destination therapy or bridge to transplant.

 For some patients, the HeartMate 3 is implanted less invasively, through a small thoracotomy and another small incision, avoiding a full open-sternum surgery.
 This can shorten the length of hospital stay for the patient and decrease blood loss and right ventricular dysfunction, allowing the patient to return to daily life sooner.

 The HeartMate 3 is durable, safe and able to get patients out of heart failure so they can enjoy life.
 The latest advancement in ventricular assist device therapy, the HeartMate 3 has been shown to reverse the symptoms of heart failure, improve long-term survival and help people have a better quality of life.
 This advanced technology has also greatly reduced stroke rates and pump thrombosis event rates.

 Some patients fear an assist device will negatively affect their quality of life.
 To the contrary, our experience and data prove that patients have an objective increase in quality of life when they come out of heart failure supported by a device.
 Most can do 90% of what they could prior to receiving the device – sometimes even more.

-Additionally, we are able to do these procedures with less intervention than ever before.
-We are experiencing so many advances that medical assistance may one day rival transplant for longevity and outcomes.
+Additionally, we can do these procedures less invasively than ever before.
+We are experiencing so many advances that medical assist devices may one day rival transplant for longevity and outcomes.

 Transplant outcomes improved